These early Black Friday deals are available now at Amazon

 -

-reading•Black Friday deals at Amazon 2019: Kindle, Airpods, Fire Tablets and more
+reading•Black Friday 2019 is happening at Amazon right now: Fire TV, Kindle, Airpods and more

 -